Depression- Everything You Need to Know

 In some cases, the symptoms of postpartum depression can be much more dangerous.
-Some women exhibit the desire to harm themselves, and or their children.
-There have been cases of postpartum depression that was so severe that women have committed suicide, and even killed their own children.
+Some women exhibit the desire to harm themselves, and/or their children.
+There have been cases of postpartum depression so severe that women have committed suicide, and even killed their own children.
 For this reason, it’s extremely important to be aware of the warning signs and pay close attention to them.
-Many of these women were not violent or aggressive people normally, but the depression became so bad that they thought they had no other options.
+Many of these women were not violent or aggressive people normally, but the depression became so bad that they thought they had no other option.

 If you notice the presence of one or more of these signs after about two weeks, chances are it’s not going to get better on its own.
-If this is the case, consult your doctor as soon as possible.
-If you are diagnosed with postpartum depression, your doctor can give you some advice on the various treatment options available to you.
-This will depend on a number of factors, including the severity of the symptoms you are experiencing.
+If this is the case, consult a doctor as soon as possible.
+If you are diagnosed with postpartum depression, your doctor can give you advice on the various treatment options available.
+This will depend on a number of factors, including the severity of the symptoms.
 Postpartum depression is treated in much the same way as other types of depression.
-The most common treatments are medication and therapy.
+The most common treatments are medications and therapy.

-There are also things a woman can do to combat this condition before it becomes an issue.
-If possible, taking some short breaks from the baby can be helpful in allowing her to sort through the flood of thoughts and emotions she is experiencing.
-It’s not possible in all cases, but having some help during the early stages of motherhood can prevent her from feeling overwhelmed as well.
+There are things a woman can do to combat this condition before it becomes an issue.
+If possible, taking short breaks from the baby can be helpful in allowing you to sort through the flood of thoughts and emotions you are experiencing.
+It’s not possible in all cases, but having help during the early stages of motherhood can prevent you from feeling overwhelmed as well.
 The most important thing is to seek treatment as soon as you recognize a problem.

-Postpartum depression (PPD) is often referred to as “baby blues” and not understood by the majority of society, many times least of all the new mother!
-More than 50 percent of women who give birth experience this form of depression in some degree.
+Postpartum depression (PPD) is often referred to as the “baby blues” and it is not understood by the majority of society, least of all the new mother!
+More than 50 percent of women who give birth experience this form of depression to some degree.
 The length of time that postpartum depression lasts can vary from a few weeks to months or longer.
-A woman’s body is going through immense hormonal changes and this may one of the factors that initiate postpartum depression.
-Add to that the new mother is sleep deprived, the baby is crying and requires what seems like non-stop attention and the normal reasoning can be thrown right out the window.
+A woman’s body is going through immense hormonal changes and this may one of the factors that initiates postpartum depression.
+Add to this, the new mother is sleep deprived, the baby is crying and requires what seems like non-stop attention, and normal reasoning can be thrown right out the window.
 Usually the new mother’s body rebounds, the hormones level out, the routines are figured out and everyone is smiling and hopefully sleeping again.

-There are some new mothers and even mothers who have had more than one child who do not follow this pattern and they will experience a severe form of postpartum depression.
-Along with the normal new mother experiences, she will also experience anxiety, insomnia, and irritability along with difficulty concentrating and a deep, overwhelming sadness that she can’t seem to explain and of course this will magnify all the other symptoms over again and she is now in a horrible cycle of depression.
-Other factors that contribute to this form of depression include lack of family support, possible history of depression either in herself or other members of her family and negative experiences in her life.
-The new mother will respond well if she takes antidepressants, which will help balance, those hormones once again.
+There are some new mothers and even mothers who have had more than one child who do not follow this pattern, and they will experience a severe form of postpartum depression.
+Along with the normal new mother experiences, the new mother will also experience anxiety, insomnia, and irritability along with difficulty concentrating and a deep, overwhelming sadness that she can’t seem to explain.
+Of course, this will magnify all the other symptoms over again and she is now in a horrible cycle of depression.
+Other factors that contribute to this form of depression include a lack of family support, a possible history of depression either in herself or other members of her family and negative life experiences.
+The new mother will respond well if she takes antidepressants, which will help balance those hormones once again.

-Along with mild and moderate forms of postpartum depression, approximately one percent of women will experience postpartum psychosis which, as its name suggests depression with psychotic tendencies.
-Women who have been diagnosed with a bipolar disorder or schizophrenia have a risk of this type of postpartum depression.
+Along with mild to moderate forms of postpartum depression, approximately one percent of women will experience postpartum psychosis which, as the name suggests, is depression with psychotic tendencies.
+Women diagnosed with a bipolar disorder or schizophrenia have a risk for this type of postpartum depression.
 This type of postpartum depression is what most people hear about in the news and receives the greatest attention.
 Women who suffer from this form of depression are more likely to cause harm to their children and/or themselves because they have hallucinations that their child/children are evil in some manner and they are trying to save them.
 Prompt treatment is imperative in these situations.

-Coping strategies for the new mother coping with postpartum depression:
+Coping strategies for the new mother dealing with postpartum depression:

-- Ask for help in cooking, cleaning – don’t be afraid to get some help then you can spend time with your baby.
+- Ask for help in cooking, cleaning – don’t be afraid to get help so you can spend time with your baby.

 - Expectations that you must do everything now – throw that out the window.